ahmedhussenn/Smart-Furniture/README.md

-# Smart Home Automation
+# Smart Home

-Welcome to the **Smart Home Automation** project!
+Welcome to the **Smart Home ** project!
 This project aims to bring convenience and security to your home using cutting-edge IoT technology.

 ## Key Features:
 - **Voice Control**: Manage your home appliances with voice commands.